Rtwotwo/OSTrack/README.md

 ## 2.Usage

-Now you can use utils.py to get the ostrack model and use it for training and testing. the model architecture is shown below:
+Now you can use utils.py to get the ostrack model and use it for training and testing.the model architecture is shown below:  CEblock has 12 layers, and there is also a detection head with five layers behind it.
+However, in reality, the test input data of Ostrack requires template and search images.
+Only through manual annotation or automatic annotation can the specific location of the small - scale drone in the first - frame image of the video sequence, that is, the template image, be determined.
+While the search image doesn't need to be processed, and a normal sequence frame can be selected.

 ![1](assets/ostrack_1.png)

+## 3.TODO

+- [x] Finish the model configuration code and import the vit_base_384_model_ce model.
+- [] Train an initial - frame localization model using YOLOv5 for the automatic annotation of templates.
+- [] Complete the function of drone tracking for imported videos in OSTrack.

-## 3.Thanks
+## 4.Thanks

 ```bash
 # If you are interested in the original project, you can click on the link below.